 You can access past GCSE maths papers (and mark schemes) for each exam board here.

-As you strengthen and get more confident, give yourself timed exam papers in exam conditions so you also learn how to pace your work.
+As you strengthen and become more confident, give yourself timed exam papers in exam conditions so you can learn to pace your work.

 Here are some practical tips: